cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 To properly parse the meta data and time series queries, the agent requires the results from queries to fulfil a set formats.
 For each type of query a number of placeholder tokens can be added that will be populated by the agent just before execution.
 These are:

-- `[IRI]`: The IRI of the feature (A-Box) of interest, i.e. the feature selected within the TWA-VF (the IRI will be injected by the agent).
+- `[IRI]`: The IRI of the feature (ABox) of interest, i.e. the feature selected within the TWA-VF (the IRI will be injected by the agent).
 - `[ONTOP]`: The internal URL of the Ontop service within the stack (the URL will be injected by the agent).
 - `[ENDPOINTS-ALL]`: Internal URLs of all Blazegraph and Ontop endpoints, good for use with "SERVICE" keyword.
 - `[ENDPOINTS-BLAZEGRAPH]`: Internal URLs of all Blazegraph endpoints, good for use with "SERVICE" keyword.